ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 ## Organisation

-The GB Cup 2023 Spring is run by the Team GB and various community members.
+The GB Cup 2023 Spring was run by the Team GB and various community members.

 | Position | Member(s) |
 | :-- | :-- |